-We have created our first MVC 5 application in the previous section.
-Visual Studio creates the following folder structure for MVC application by default.
+Here, you will learn about the ASP.NET MVC project structure.
+Visual Studio creates the following folder structure of the ASP.NET MVC application by default.

 Let's see significance of each folder.

-App_Data folder can contain application data files like LocalDB, .mdf files, xml files and other data related files.
+The App_Data folder can contain application data files like LocalDB, .mdf files, XML files, and other data related files.
 IIS will never serve files from App_Data folder.

-App_Start folder can contain class files which will be executed when the application starts.
+The App_Start folder can contain class files that will be executed when the application starts.
 Typically, these would be config files like AuthConfig.cs, BundleConfig.cs, FilterConfig.cs, RouteConfig.cs etc. MVC 5 includes BundleConfig.cs, FilterConfig.cs and RouteConfig.cs by default.
-We will see significance of these files later.
+We will see the significance of these files later.

-Content folder contains static files like css files, images and icons files.
-MVC 5 application includes bootstrap.css, bootstrap.min.css and Site.css by default.
+The Content folder contains static files like CSS files, images, and icons files.
+MVC 5 application includes bootstrap.css, bootstrap.min.css, and Site.css by default.

-Models folder contains model class files.
-Typically model class includes public properties, which will be used by application to hold and manipulate application data.
+The Models folder contains model class files.
+Typically model class includes public properties, which will be used by the application to hold and manipulate application data.

-Views folder contains html files for the application.
-Typically view file is a .cshtml file where you write html and C# or VB.NET code.
+The Views folder contains HTML files for the application.
+Typically view file is a .cshtml file where you write HTML and C# or VB.NET code.

-Views folder includes separate folder for each controllers.
+The Views folder includes a separate folder for each controller.
 For example, all the .cshtml files, which will be rendered by HomeController will be in View > Home folder.

-Shared folder under View folder contains all the views which will be shared among different controllers e.g. layout files.
+The Shared folder under the View folder contains all the views shared among different controllers e.g., layout files.

-Additionally, MVC project also includes following configuration files:
+Additionally, MVC project also includes the following configuration files:

-Global.asax allows you to write code that runs in response to application level events, such as Application_BeginRequest, application_start, application_error, session_start, session_end etc.
+Global.asax file allows you to write code that runs in response to application-level events, such as Application_BeginRequest, application_start, application_error, session_start, session_end, etc.

-Packages.config file is managed by NuGet to keep track of what packages and versions you have installed in the application.
+Packages.config file is managed by NuGet to track what packages and versions you have installed in the application.

-Learn how MVC framework handles request using routing in the next section.
+Learn how the ASP.NET MVC framework handles requests using routing in the next section.